darasus/ai-blog/content/nem-the-smart-asset-crypto.md

   NEM blockchain.
 Like other cryptocurrencies, NEM's developers designed their platform with a built-in mechanism that rewards people for contributing computing power.
+intro: New Economy Movement or NEM is a new blockchain technology that aims to revolutionize the way digital assets are managed and recorded.
+NEM’s goal is to build a new economy with new digital asset management principles.
+Different from other cryptocurrencies like Bitcoin, Ethereum, or Neo – which use their blockchains primarily as a payment ledger - the NEM blockchain uses an advanced system of smart contracts CoIN tokens, and atomic swaps to manage almost any kind of commercial property.
+The scope of its potential applications extends far beyond financial transactions.
+The non-blockchain application of NEM goes much further than just providing another medium for buying and selling things online.
+Its developers have also created a “smart asset” system that can be used on almost any business, organization, house, car, boat – anything you can think of!
+Let’s take a look at what exactly makes this crypto so special...
 ---

 ## NEM: What is it?